- Can I put my Cardimom in the washer and dryer?

 - I live in the South, can I wear this?

-We do have some tank options and may have more in the future, but the current Cardimom is a nice lightweight layer that, in the blazing sun you might find excessive, but if you're popping into an air conditioned building or you're traveling where its cool in the morning and at night, it's a great layer to have on hand.
-The tank Cardimom is great for nursing on the go in public places when it is hot and humid and is also a great layer again for your jaunt to yoga class.
-We hope to have more summer/lightweight options available in the future.
+We do have some tank options here and here, but the current Cardimom is a nice lightweight layer that, in the blazing sun you might find excessive, but if you're popping into an air conditioned building or you're traveling where its cool in the morning and at night, it's a great layer to have on hand.
+The Tank Cardimoms are great for nursing on the go in public places when it is hot and humid and are also a great layer again for your jaunt to yoga class.

 - I like it but the price is kind of steep.

 We do have a range of styles and prices for everyone.
 However, we still make these in small quantities and feel that for the amount of $20-30 products that this replaces, it's well worth the investment.
 Starting out small, it's also challenging to compete with big box conglomerates and their prices.
 Nevertheless, we went to the baby store and bought a maternity sweater, a nursing cover, a nursing top, and a cart seat cover and the price tag was way over $200.
-Add to it that you can wear this after kids whereas your nursing cover is pretty useless after nursing, and we feel it's a great buy.
+Add to it that you can wear this after kids whereas your nursing cover is pretty useless after nursing (you can use it to play matador bullfight with your kids!), and we feel it's a great buy.
+Also, if you sign up for updates you will get emails when sales are going on via coupon codes.

 Feel free to email with other questions and concerns and we will post them here